espressif/arduino-esp32/docs/en/ota_web_update.rst

 - after deployment if user is unable to expose Firmware for OTA from external update server
 - provide updates after deployment to small quantity of modules when setting an update server is not practicable

+For more information about the update process, please refer to the `OTA API reference <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/system/ota.html>`_ section of the ESP-IDF documentation.

 Requirements
 ------------